jessical298/jessical298/README.md

 -Critical Thinking
 ## Contact Information ✉️
-  If you have any questions, suggestions, or just want to chat I would love to hear from you, your feedback means a lot
+  If you have any questions, suggestions, or just want to chat I would love to hear from you, your feedback means a lot.

 **School Email**: Jessica.Luc@edu.sait.ca